 Safe Driving Bonus Check

 The Safe Driving Bonus Check is one of the most well-known features currently advertised on TV.
 Allstate is constantly coming out with new commercials bragging about this benefit, which sends a check to drivers who remain accident-free every six months.
-However, drivers must enroll in an eligible tier of Allstate’s Your Choice Auto Program, which comes at an extra cost and generally requires good credit and a good driving history.
+However, drivers must enroll in an eligible tier of Allstate’s Your Choice Auto Program, which comes at an extra cost and generally requires good credit and good driving history.
 Furthermore, the check is capped at a maximum of five percent of the paid premium during the policy-period, which would total about $25 for a $500 policy.

 However, Allstate is not the only company that rewards safe drivers.
 Others offer similar benefits, such as insurance premiums that go down as you remain accident-free over time.
 Talk to an agent here at Wolfgram Insurance for more information about safe-driving coverage rewards.